 A licensed physician who's completed both medical school (4 years) and specialty training (3-7 years) and is eligible for board certification in that specialty and is taking subspecialty training (for example, in cardiothoracic surgery, pediatric cardiology) is called a “fellow” during training in their subspecialty.

-- Q What is corporate concierge medicine?
+- Q What is a physician assistant?

 - Q Can I use concierge care if I live in a retirement community?

 - Q How do I tell how experienced a doctor is?

 - Q What types of healthcare professionals can help me achieve better health?